rjdman/machine-learning/projects/capstone/final_report.md

 ### Problem Statement
 Since widely available speech-to-text transcription APIs currently require a language to be pre-selected before use, there is an opportunity to automate this process.

 The solution is to create a model which identifies language from speech audio.
 This will be a multiclass classification using audio-based features and the target can be one of many languages.

+I tackled this problem in a number of steps.
+Firstly I performed an exploratory data analysis to determine the underlying characteristics of the data in order to find a robust dataset sample for this exercise.
+The next step was to understand the different transformations available for audio classification.
+Having settled on using mel spectograms as a feature, I selected transfer learning as an approach to classifying audio due to the high performance of out-of-the-box Convolutional Neural Networks in the image classification space.
+Using the higher level bottleneck features obtained from the ResNet50 model, I trained a classification model using a simple Deep Neural Network.

+In search of better performance, I experimented with different elements of the process defined above:
+- Unfreezing layers
+- Hyperparameter selection
+- Further subsampling to find mel spectograms of consistent size and transformations in the form of cropping mel spectograms images
+- Increased the size of training/test/validation dataset

+Finally, I evaluated the performance of the final model with the test dataset.

 <!--In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section:
 - _Is the problem statement clearly defined?
 Will the reader understand what you are expecting to solve?_